 Vegan Food on the Go in Brussels

-The next day, on the way to the airport we stopped by the train station to get something from a chain called EXKi.
+All over the city, you can find a chain called EXKi.
 They specialize in organic fast food and have a few vegan options.
-I got some nice sandwiches with green lentil paste for the trip.
+I got some nice sandwiches with green lentil paste the first time I was in Brussels.
 Definitely a great little snack to have during the day.

 Gare du Midi.
 Open Monday to Friday 6:30 am to 8 pm and Saturday and Sunday 7:30 am to 8 pm.